Execution

 export JIRA_PASSWORD=<password>

-Personal Jira credentials may be used.
 For CI purposes, a general set of credentials are available, as specified in section Authentication.

 In order to execute any of the docsteady commands described in the following subsections, a conda environment providing docsteady must be activated, as described in Installing docsteady.